jeroen/apple-libressl-sdk/README.md

 tapi stubify --filetype=tbd-v4 libssl.dylib
 ```

-And afterwards manually the `install-name` and `targets` were manually modified with a text editor.
+And afterwards the `install-name` and `targets` were manually modified with a text editor.